 - Bank statements of the sponsor for meeting the maintenance cost and trip expenses

-The usual purpose of a business visitor visa UK is to attend a meeting or a conference, negotiate a business deal, an export or import contract etc. However, depending on the nature of the business, there are a host of business purposes permissible under the rules.
-However, a formal invitation letter from a business or commercial organization suffix the purpose of the trip.
+Perhaps, the usual purpose of a business visitor visa UK is to attend a meeting or a conference, negotiate a business deal, an export or import contract etc. However, depending on the nature of the business, a visitor can undertake a host of business activities in the UK.
+Accordingly, a formal invitation letter from a business or commercial organization usually suffix the purpose of a business trip.

-If the sponsor is a business entity then a formal invitation on the letterhead of the organization.
-Moreover, the invitation letter may state the terms of invitation.
-If the inviting organization undertakes to sponsor or fund the trip then also state in the invitation letter.
+Therefore, if the sponsor is a business entity then a formal invitation on the letterhead of the organization.
+And the invitation letter may also state the terms of invitation.
+If the inviting organization undertakes to sponsor or fund the trip then also need to provide the details in the invitation letter.